-10 College Avenue, Suite 225 Appleton, WI 54911 David Debbink 920-993-7037 debbinkdavid@aasd.k12.wi.us The mission of the Valley New School is to create a learning community that empowers individuals to become purposeful adults.
+David Debbink 10 College Avenue, Suite 225 Appleton, WI 54911 920-993-7037 debbinkdavid@aasd.k12.wi.us The mission of the Valley New School is to create a learning community that empowers individuals to become purposeful adults.

-9. Appleton, Valley New School
+12. Appleton, Valley New School

 The Valley New School (VNS) offers students an opportunity to learn in an integrated, project-based environment.
-The school is designed for approximately 100 students in grades 7-12, initially opening in 2003 with grades 7-10 and expanding upward one grade per year.
+The school is designed for approximately 100 students in grades 7-12.
 The Valley New School provides students with unprecedented access to technology, an active focus on the community, and a student-advisor ratio of no more than 17 to 1.
 This charter school is open to all students and provides numerous opportunities for parental and community involvement.